NullMK/B00381264JavaScriptFundamentalsResit/B00381264JavaResit/documentation.md

     return scene;
 };

+Function to Create Environment Scene
-// Function to create the environment scene const createEnvironmentScene = function () {
+// JavaScript code snippet for creating an environment scene const createEnvironmentScene = function () {
     // Create a new BabylonJS scene
     const scene = new BABYLON.Scene(engine);